 In order to address the Inspectors' issue that all alternatives should be assessed to the same level, a new appraisal framework has been formulated which addresses the issues relevant to both Cambridge and South Cambridgeshire.
 The themes, sustainability objectives and many of the decision making criteria are taken from the South Cambridgeshire SA framework.
 The decision making criteria have been expanded by addition of some of the key sustainability issues from the Cambridge SA framework (those that were not addressed by the South Cambridgeshire decision making criteria) and these have been highlighted in bold italic.
 A cross check has been carried out to ensure that the significant sustainability issues of both areas has been addressed in the framework.
 The joint SA framework is shown in Table 3.4.
-This framework builds on work that could be used to assess joint strategic issues.
+This framework builds on work that was done before the publication of the SA reports in 2014 to formulate a joint SA framework that could be used to assess joint strategic issues.
 This can be found in Appendix 1 of the South Cambridgeshire Local Plan Submission SA report.
 Please see Appendix 4 for details of the consultation that has been carried out on this new SA framework with the environmental bodies.